LoanKhalil/LeapEvent/README.md

 Pros: Reduces write load on the database, as writes can be batched.
 Cons: Can lead to temporary data inconsistency if the cache fails before writes to the database.

-I think #3 is the most relevant caching strategy for the purpose of a ticketing system.
+I think #3 is the most relevant caching strategy for this use case.

 Looks like Azure offers Redis cache, but not having used it before, I can't really add much.